Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Benchmark

-\item \textit{Next timestamp prediction and remaining time prediction}: since the time prediction problem is a regression task, the metric selected for measuring the performance in the next timestamp prediction tasks and remaining time prediction tasks is the \textit{Mean Absolute Error} (MAE).
+\item \textit{Next timestamp prediction and remaining time prediction}\footnote{The results of the next timestamp prediction problem are available in the supplementary material.}: since the time prediction problem is a regression task, the metric selected for measuring the performance in the next timestamp prediction tasks and remaining time prediction tasks is the \textit{Mean Absolute Error} (MAE).
 This metric is defined in equation~\ref{eq:mae} and has the advantage of not overpenalizing the variability in the observations~\cite{Willmott2005}, which is the case in time prediction in predictive process monitoring, where the time between two events in a trace can be potentially large~\cite{Tax2017, Verenich2019}.

 \end{itemize}